Unable to Golf, Trump Unwinds by Attacking Oprah

 She cited two irrefutable facts when setting up questions: first, that “polls are showing that respect for the United States is eroding around the world” and second, that some members of Congress have questioned Trump’s “stability and fitness for office.”

-Winfrey only expressed her own opinions when she challenged a Trump supporter’s claim that the president was only referring to the economy of the “shithole countries,” not they’re people, and when she told a man who scoffed at the idea of joining a women’s march that the #MeToo movement was about people “just asking to be heard.”
+Winfrey only expressed her own opinions when she challenged a Trump supporter’s claim that the president was only referring to the economy of the “shithole countries,” not their people, and when she told a man who scoffed at the idea of joining a Women’s March that the #MeToo movement was about people “just asking to be heard.”

 The timing of this particular Oprah attack was particularly bizarre because she reiterated in an accompanying 60 Minutes web video that she has no intention of running for president, and said of the Golden Globes moment that started the latest speculation, “I was just trying to give a good speech.”